November Criminals (film)

 November Criminals is a 2017 American crime drama film, directed by Sacha Gervasi and written by Gervasi and Steven Knight, and based on Sam Munson's 2010 novel The November Criminals.
 The film stars Ansel Elgort, Chloë Grace Moretz, Catherine Keener, and David Strathairn.
 The film was released through video on demand on November 7, 2017, and opened in a limited release on December 8, 2017, by Stage 6 Films and Vertical Entertainment.

 Plot

 The film opens with old footage of a young Addison Schacht and his mother playing at the beach.
-A voice over reveals that Addison's mother died of an aneurysm six months prior to the events of the movie.
+A voiceover reveals that she died of an aneurysm six months prior to the events of the movie.

-In the present, teenaged Addison Schacht is delivering his application to the University of Chicago, along with his friend Phoebe Zeleny.
-After dropping off the envelope, the pair go to a local bakery for some coffee.
-There, they meet Kevin Broadus, who is a mutual friend of both Addison and Phoebe and an employee at the bakery.
-Once Addison and Phoebe get into their car, Phoebe admits that she is still a virgin, and would like them to lose their virginity together before they leave for college.
-Addison agrees and the two head to Phoebe's house to have sex.
-Shortly after they leave, an armed motorcyclist pulls up to the bakery and rushes inside with his gun drawn.
+In the present, teenaged Addison is mailing his application to the University of Chicago, accompanied by his friend Phoebe Zeleny.
+Afterwards, they go to a local bakery for coffee.
+There, they greet Kevin Broadus, Addison and Phoebe's mutual friend and an employee there.
+Back in their car, Phoebe proposes they lose their virginity together before leaving for college, so they head to Phoebe's to have sex.
+Directly after they leave, a motorcyclist pulls up and rushes inside.
+A moment later a shot rings out.

-Phoebe's mother calls to inform her that there was a shooting at the bakery, and that Kevin was killed.
-Addison heads home, but stops at the bakery, which is now an active crime scene.
-Addison asks a news cameraman about the shooting, and the cameraman admits that it was most likely due to gang violence.
-Addison is confused because he believed Kevin was not the kind of person to be involved with a street gang.
+Phoebe's mother calls with the news that Kevin was gunned down at the bakery.
+Addison heads home, but stops at the bakery, now an active crime scene.
+He asks a news cameraman about the shooting, who says it was probably gang related.
+Addison is confused because he doubts Kevin could be involved with one.

-Fed up with the authorities' dismissive claims about the shooting and his school's eagerness to forget about it, Addison starts his own investigation into Kevin's murder.
-He starts putting up posters around the school, asking anyone to call if they have more information about the shooting.
+Fed up with the authorities' dismissiveness about the shooting and everyone's eagerness to forget, Addison starts his own investigation into Kevin's murder.
+He puts up posters around the school, asking anyone to call if they have more information about the shooting.
 Addison also steals Kevin's file from the school records, where he and Phoebe learn that Kevin was seeing the counselor because he seemed emotionally detached and distant.

-While at lunch one day, a student who was at the bakery the day Kevin was killed reveals that the shooter was white, and not black like the original police report said.
-The student also mentions that Kevin had been hanging out with a former student named Noel.
-Meanwhile, Addison is suspended for a week after administrators check his locker and find Kevin's stolen file.
+A student who had witnessed the shooting tells Phoebe the shooter was white, and not black as reported.
+He also mentions that Kevin had been hanging out with former student Noel.
+Meanwhile, Addison gets a week's suspension after administrators find Kevin's stolen file in his locker.